TheBjoel2/Slime-Chunk-Finder/README.md

 # Getting started
 All the binaries for running it on windows you can find in bin/windows directory.

-In case you want to run it on linux, make sure to install SFML (sudo apt-get install libsfml-dev) And yes, yes I wasn't able to statically link sfml, sorry :(
+In case you want to run it on linux, make sure to install SFML (sudo apt-get install libsfml-dev=2.4.2+dfsg-4) And yes, yes I wasn't able to statically link sfml, sorry :(

 # How to build on linux